 The water suppliers in the Subregion can be divided into wholesalers and retailers.
-Wholesalers (Figure 2-4) provide imported water and/or recycled water and to other agencies, while retailers (Figure 2-5) sell water to end users.
-The major wholesalers in the Subregion include West Basin Municipal Water District (WBMWD) and Metropolitan Water District of Southern California.
-The major retailers in the Subregion include Los Angeles Department of Water and Power (LADWP) and the cities of Santa Monica, Torrance, and Beverly Hills (shown in Figure 2-5).
+Wholesalers (Figure 4) provide imported water and/or recycled water and to other agencies, while retailers (Figure 5) sell water to end users.
+The major wholesalers in the Subregion include West Basin Municipal Water District (WBMWD) and Metropolitan Water District of Southern California (MWDSC).
+The major retailers in the Subregion include Los Angeles Department of Water and Power (LADWP) and the cities of Santa Monica, Torrance, and Beverly Hills(shown in Figure 5).
+The retailers that are customer agencies of WBMWD include California American Water Company, California Water Service Company, Golden State Water Company, Los Angeles County Waterworks District #29, City of Lomita, City of Manhattan Beach, City of Inglewood, and City of El Segundo.
 These suppliers use a combination of imported water, groundwater, and recycled water to serve potable and non-potable demand in their service areas.
 Each of these major suppliers has written a comprehensive 2010 UWMP to estimate future water supply demands and availability, and which were utilized in the estimation of supplies discussed later in this plan.

 Given that this Subregion is highly urbanized, there is extensive water infrastructure in place for the production of water and the delivery of water to both retailers and to end-users.
 A number of cities have groundwater wells in place for the pumping of the groundwater basins in the area.
-In addition, the Metropolitan Water District of Southern California (MWDSC) delivers water through imported water feeder pipelines to WBMWD, Torrance, Los Angeles and Beverly Hills.
+In addition, the MWDSC delivers water through imported water feeder pipelines to WBMWD, Torrance, Los Angeles, Santa Monica and Beverly Hills.